SAP/cf-cli-java-plugin/README.md

      asprof-stop (recent SapMachine only)
         Stop an async-profiler profile recording on a running Java application

-     asprof-dump (recent SapMachine only)
-        Dump an async-profiler profile recording without stopping it

      asprof-status (recent SapMachine only)
         Get the status of async-profiler on a running Java application

 OPTIONS:
-   --app-instance-index      -i [index], select to which instance of the app to connect --args                    -a, Miscellaneous arguments to pass to the command (if supported)
-                                 in the container, be aware to end it with a space if it is a simple option --container-dir           -cd, the directory path in the container that the heap dump/JFR/... file
-                                  will be saved to --dry-run                 -n, just output to command line what would be executed --keep                    -k, keep the heap dump in the container; by default the heap dump/JFR/... will be deleted from the container's filesystem after been downloaded --local-dir               -ld, the local directory path that the dump/JFR/... file will be saved to defaults to the current directory
+   -dry-run                  -n, just output to command line what would be executed -keep                     -k, keep the heap dump in the container; by default the heap dump/JFR/... will be deleted from the container's filesystem after been downloaded
+   -local-dir                -ld, the local directory path that the dump/JFR/... file will be saved to, defaults to the current directory
+   -no-download              -nd, don't download the heap dump/JFR/... file to local, only keep it in the container, implies '--keep'
+   -app-instance-index       -i [index], select to which instance of the app to connect -args                     -a, Miscellaneous arguments to pass to the command (if supported) in the container, be aware to end it with a space if it is a simple option
+   -container-dir            -cd, the directory path in the container that the heap dump/JFR/... file will be saved to
 </pre>

 The heap dumps and profiles will be copied to a local file if `-local-dir` is specified as a full folder path.
 Without providing `-local-dir` the heap dump will only be created in the container and not transferred.